malex37/resum-aid/README.md

-# resum-aid
+# Resum-aid

-Resume printer and generator
+Realtively simple application to build and template resumes